Saeed Ajmal

-Saeed Ajmal SI (Punjabi, سعید اجمل; born 14 October 1977) is a Pakistani cricket coach and former cricketer, who played all forms of the game.
+Saeed Ajmal SI (Punjabi, سعید اجمل; born 14 October 1977) is a Pakistani cricket coach and former cricketer who played all forms of the game.
 He is a right-arm off-spin bowler who bats right handed.

 At domestic level in Pakistan he represented Faisalabad, with whom he won the 2005 ABN-AMRO Twenty-20 Cup; Khan Research Laboratories; and Islamabad.
 Ajmal made his One Day International debut for Pakistan in July 2008 at the age of 30, and a year later played his first Test.
 In 2009, he was reported for having a suspect bowling action, but after being cleared he helped Pakistan win the 2009 ICC World Twenty20.
 Ajmal played for Worcestershire as an overseas player in English domestic cricket in 2011.
 From November 2011 to December 2014, Ajmal was ranked by the International Cricket Council as the number one bowler in ODIs.
-He reached the same ranking in T20Is between October and December 2012, while his highest Test ranking was second between January and July of the same year.
-He is one of four Test bowlers that made their debut after the age of thirty to take more than 100 test wickets, along with Clarrie Grimmett, Dilip Doshi and Ryan Harris.
+He reached the same ranking in T20Is from October to December 2012, while his highest Test ranking was second between January and July of the same year.
+He is one of four Test bowlers who made their debut after the age of thirty to take more than 100 test wickets, along with Clarrie Grimmett, Dilip Doshi and Ryan Harris.

 On 28 January 2012, in his 20th Test, Ajmal became the quickest Pakistani to take 100 Test wickets.
-He holds the record of leading wicket taker (85) in Twenty20 International cricket before Shahid Afridi broke this record (101).
+He held the record of being the leading wicket taker (85) in Twenty20 International cricket before Shahid Afridi claimed this record (101).
 He was signed by Adelaide Strikers for the 2012 Big Bash League in Australia.

 In 2014, he was banned by the ICC because of an illegal bowling action.
 Saqlain Mushtaq worked with Ajmal to correct his bowling action.
 On 27 December 2014, Saeed Ajmal withdrew his name from the Pakistani World Cup squad for the ICC Cricket World Cup 2015 after he was unable to rectify his bowling action.

 On 13 November 2017, Ajmal announced his retirement from all forms of cricket.
 On 29 November 2017, he played his final match, playing for Faisalabad against Lahore Whites, in the semi-finals of the 2017–18 National T20 Cup.

-Currently, Ajmal is an assistant coach of PSL team Islamabad United.
+Cricket career

 Domestic career

 Saeed Ajmal has played for Faisalabad since his debut in 1995 at the age of 18.
 Ajmal represented the Faisalabad Wolves in the 2005 ABN-AMRO Twenty-20 Cup, his team won the final in which he was man of the match.
 When Faisalabad won the final of the ABN-AMRO Patron's Cup in March 2006, Ajmal was named the tournament's best bowler and was given a Rs 25,000 prize.
 He has also represented Khan Research Laboratories, who were runners-up in the final of the 2008/09 Quaid-i-Azam Trophy; though his side lost the final, Ajmal took 5/105 and 2/55 and in the process passed 250 first-class wickets.
 Ajmal has also played for Islamabad.